GV Florida Transport: Recovery, further expansion and contemporary history

 A GV Florida Scania Executive DeLuxe arriving in Tuguegarao City.

 After the Supreme Court lifted its suspension, GV Florida returned to service.
-Recently, in anticipation of future demands of travelling market, GV Florida Transport continues to expand further its fleet with the acquisition of newer and modern bus units such as Higer U-Tour Series, latest batches of Hino RM2PSS platform showcasing modern bus body design such as Hino Grandecho II Series by Hino Motors Philippines Inc. and DM16 Series 1 by Del Monte Motor Works, Inc.
+In anticipation of demands of travelling market, GV Florida Transport continues to expand further its fleet with the acquisition of newer and modern bus units such as Higer U-Tour Series, additional batches of Hino RM2PSS platform showcasing modern bus body design such as Hino Grandecho II Series by Hino Motors Philippines Inc. and DM16 Series 1 by Del Monte Motor Works, Inc.

-It also paved way in acquiring various companies starting the introduction of its newest subsidiary, Transport Pro Services Inc. (from the remnants of B. Trans and F. Franco) which serves the Ilocos Region.
+It also paved way in acquisition and/or launching various companies starting the introduction of its subsidiary, Transport Pro Services Inc. (from the remnants of B. Trans and F. Franco) which serves the Ilocos Region.
 Also, GV Florida strengthened its presence in the inter-provincial routes especially in Cordillera Region with the absorption of St. Joseph Express, Gabriel Trans and later, Dangwa Transport, along with GMW Trans, to its group of companies.
 Unlike previous company acquisitions, these five companies continue to operate alongside the parent company, GV Florida as separate brands.

 In addition, GV Florida Transport has also introduced Zhongtong Bus to its fleet with custom bodies made by Pura Bus, an in-house body building of GV Florida Transport.

-In 2019, GV Florida quietly introduced the Hino RN8J utilizing the new Hino Grandeza II and Del Monte Motorworks' DM16 series 1 body.
-On the 4th Quarter of 2023 and early 2024, as part of its major re-fleeting program, GV Florida Transport formally launched the "Executive Class", an upgraded Super Deluxe and Sleeper service, together with another round of expansion of its bus fleet with the introduction of Scania K series platform and the bus body is built by Del Monte Motorworks, and later its in-house bodybuilder, Pura Bus, utilizing the DM22T, DM23 and DM24 bus body.
-GV Florida also revived the "Executive Deluxe" with the introduction of Higer KLQ6127LA "Tourist" buses in its fleet.
+In 2019, GV Florida added the Hino RN8J in its fleet utilizing the new Hino Grandeza II and Del Monte Motorworks' DM16 series 1 body.
+On the 4th Quarter of 2023 and early 2024, as part of its major re-fleeting program, GV Florida Transport formally launched the "Executive Class", an upgraded Super Deluxe and Sleeper service, together with another expansion of its bus fleet with the introduction of Scania K series platform and the bus body is built by Del Monte Motorworks, and later its in-house bodybuilder, Pura Bus, utilizing the DM22T, DM23 and DM24 bus body.
+GV Florida also revived the "Executive Deluxe" with the introduction of Higer KLQ6127LA "Tourist" and Higer KLQ6126LY "Higer V12" in its fleet, that later spawned new bus model developed by Pura Bus and was based from Higer V12 as its core design.

 On June 10, 2025, DOTr suspends 15 bus units covering the routes Sta.
 Ana–Sampaloc and Baguio–Apayao for 30 days, following the viral video bus allegedly caught in the act racing with each other in the area of Nueva Vizcaya, which was uploaded on June 8.
 Following the suspension, DOTr decided that three drivers revoked their licenses.

+In 2026, all of its interprovincial subsidiaries, GMW Trans, St. Joseph and Gabriel Trans were consolidated into one company, the Florida North Trans O.P.C.